Linux booting process

 Then it loads the initrd image(Initial Ram Disk)

-This initrd.img contains the temporary root file system and other essential Kernel Modules, which are used to load the actual (/) root file system.
+Eventually, this initrd.img contains the temporary root file system and other essential Kernel Modules, which are used to load the actual (/) root file system.

 Systemd: Here kernel actually forks the system demon and executes the process known as initd or systemd [This is the first process runs on the Linux upon booting, so it gets the pid as 1 ]